 There are only a few hundred expats in Tajikistan, mostly in the capital, Dushanbe, and mostly working in the diplomatic or NGO fields, or at the hotels that serve this sector.
-Few people speak English outside of these sectors.
-Most locals speak Tajik or Russian.
+Few people speak English outside of these sectors, and most locals speak Tajik or Russian.

 The cost of living in Dushanbe is very low, and decent apartments and family houses are available for rent.
 State education will likely be below expat standards, but Dushanbe has a small selection of international schools, including QSI International School and Dushanbe International School.

 Tajikistan is relatively safe if expats follow basic common sense.
-However, local law enforcement is severely under-resourced.
-It is not advisable to travel to very rural areas alone, or to walk around anywhere alone at night.
+However, local law enforcement is severely under resourced.
+It is not advisable to travel to rural areas alone, or to walk around anywhere alone at night.
 Long-term visitors may opt to hire drivers and private security guards.

 In addition, healthcare and emergency resources are very limited.
 Having said this, there are a handful of private clinics in the cities.
 Medical care is affordable but no insurance plans are available; most people pay in cash.
 Expats are advised to have full international health and medical evacuation insurance for themselves and their families.

 Neighbouring countries: China sits to the east of Tajikistan, while its other borders are shared with Afghanistan, Uzbekistan and Kyrgyzstan.